A 301 redirect is like a map that will take your website’s visitors from a page or post that no longer exists to one that does.

 Remember that the .htaccess file is spacing-sensitive.
 Put one space between each item you type in.
 We recommend typing rather than copying and pasting since these files are notorious for encoding errors due to copying and pasting.
 First, we’ll show you the code.
 Second, we’ll explain what it means:

-In our first line, we’re turning on the Apache RewriteEngine.
-This essentially is booting up the component that allows us to rewrite the content and URL the client is going to see.
-The second line has us setting up from where we’ll rewrite.
-By putting “/” as the base, we’re telling our server that we want everything beginning at our webroot to be rewritten.
+In our first line, we're turning on the Apache RewriteEngine.
+This essentially is booting up the component that allows us to rewrite the content and URL the client will see.
+The second line has us setting up from where we'll rewrite.
+By putting "/" as the base, we're telling our server that we want everything beginning at our webroot to be rewritten.

 Analyzing Our .htaccess 301 Redirect Code

-“rewritecond” in our third line sets up a “trigger” for when to rewrite our URL.
-The %{http_host} portion means it’ll get triggered on any attempted HTTP/S connection to our site.
-The carrot character before our domain means the trigger is set regardless of whether a user already put in “www” or whether they’re using a subdomain, etc. At the end, you’ll notice we put [nc].
-This is Apache shorthand for “no case”, meaning that it shouldn’t pay attention to whether any part of the URL is upper or lower case.
+The rewritecond in our third line defines a "trigger" with the conditions that must be met to rewrite our URL.
+The %{http_host} portion will be triggered on any attempted HTTP/S connection to our site.
+The caret (^) before our domain means the trigger is set regardless of whether a user has already added www or is using another subdomain.
+At the end, you'll notice we finished with [nc].
+This is Apache shorthand for "no case," which tells the browser it shouldn't care whether any part of the URL is upper or lowercase.
+So, this trigger will apply to any user agent accessing any URL on our site over HTTP/S.

-At the very end of that last line, you’ll see we have [r=301,nc].
-The first parameter in brackets, r=301 uses Apache shorthand again. ‘r’ is short for “Redirect HTTP response code to” and we’re indicating it should be 301.
-Our second parameter, ‘nc’, is used again to indicate that we’re not concerned about whether characters are upper or lower case.
+At the end of that last line, you'll see we have [r=301,nc].
+The first parameter in brackets, r=301 uses Apache shorthand again.
+The r is short for "Redirect HTTP response code," and we're indicating it should be a 301 redirect.
+Our second parameter, nc, is used again to indicate that we're not concerned about whether characters are upper or lower case.

 Testing Our .htaccess Changes

-Once you save and run this, try first deleting your temporary files and cache by going to your browser and pressing Ctrl+Shift+Del.
-Select everything, then press either “Apply” or “OK”, depending on which browser you’re using.
+Once you save and run this, try deleting your temporary files and cache by going to your browser and pressing Ctrl+Shift+Del.
+Select everything, then press either "Apply" or "OK," depending on which browser you're using.

-Try going to your domain without “www.” before it.
-It should now insert it if it wasn’t already there.
-Keep in mind that we’re actually inserting http://www..
-If you have a valid SSL certificate installed, you’ll need to force SSL, as well.
-This is as simple as adding a single ‘s’, and changing what is inserted before our URL to https://www.
+Try going to your domain without www. in it.
+Your browser should insert www. for you now.
+Keep in mind that we're inserting http://www. ...
+If you have a valid SSL certificate installed, you'll need to force SSL as well.
+This is as simple as adding a single 's', and changing what is inserted before our URL to https://www.

 Wrapping Up: 301 Redirects and You